Skip to content ↓

 Holy Family Awarded the prestigious Youth Sports Trust Gold Award for high quality PE & Sport provision

-Holy Family chosen as a national best practise case study school for the Teach Active maths programme 'Maths of the Day'
+Holy Family was chosen as a national best practise case study school for the Teach Active maths programme 'Maths of the Day'

 Holy Family chosen as the lead ambassador school for GetSet4PE teaching & learning national PE scheme for schools